 I used to be such a mashed potato purist.
 Surely there couldn’t be any reason to fiddle with such a perfect side dish.
 Potatoes that have simply been mashed to a fluffy delight, topped with a pat of butter or better yet gravy.
 Perfection.

-Cue this Make Ahead Mashed Potato Casserole Recipe.
+Cue this Make Ahead Sour Cream Mashed Potatoes Recipe.

 Here’s what you’re going to love about this recipe: